MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-gdpr-delete-dsr.md

     ![Environment security](./media/powerapps-gdpr-delete-dsr/share-environment.png)

 ### Delete environments created by a user from the PowerApps admin center
-An admin can review and delete environments created by a specific user from the [PowerApps admin center](https://admin.powerapps.com/) via the following steps:
+An admin can review and delete environments created by a specific user from the [PowerApps admin center](https://admin.powerapps.com/) by following these steps:

 1. From the [PowerApps admin center](https://admin.powerapps.com/), select each environment in your organization.